 Assessment: For the lecture grade, four exams (tentative) plus a comprehensive final will be given.
 Each exam will be worth 100 points.
 Questions will be based on material covered in lecture and in my notes.
-Any questions concerning grading should be brought to the attention of the professor NO LATER than one week following return of the exam.
+Exam questions will be in a variety of formats including (but not limited to) essay, short answer, multiple choice, fill in the blank, drawings, etc...Any questions concerning grading should be brought to the attention of the professor NO LATER than one week following return of the exam.
 I also will occasionally give unannounced quizzes to ensure that everyone is on time, attending class, and keeping up with lecture material.
 NO make-up lecture exams or quizzes will be given for any reason.
-Should you miss an exam, you may take the comprehensive final to replace the missed exam grade.
+Should you miss an exam FOR ANY REASON, you may take the comprehensive final to replace the missed exam grade.